Miso Soup Recipe

 What Is Miso Soup?

-The miso itself, as stated above, is fermented soy turned into a fermented soybean paste.
-Fermented food has been shown to have many, many health benefits.
-But what you put into the soup once it’s been mixed with water is altogether different.
+As stated above, miso is fermented soy turned into a fermented soybean paste.
+Fermented food has been shown to have many health benefits.
+But what you put into the miso broth once the miso has been mixed with water is altogether different.

-This traditional Japanese soup typically has some cut tofu and green onions.
-But you could add other things to this too like shredded carrots, bok choy, shiitake mushrooms, some small broccoli florets, or any vegetables you prefer.
-It’s pretty versatile!
+This traditional Japanese soup typically includes cut tofu and green onions.
+However, you could also add shredded carrots, bok choy, shiitake mushrooms, small broccoli florets, or any other vegetables you prefer.
+It’s pretty versatile.

 Traditional Miso Soup